Murdock Law has been fighting to protect Walworth County Property Owners’ right to use their vacation homes for short-term rentals.

 Under Wisconsin law, the test for non-conforming use is a financial test that evaluates whether there has been a substantial investment in the use or whether there will be a substantial financial loss if the use is discontinued.
 Murdock Law has argued that the loss of income from short-term rentals and loss of the investments owners have made in developing their properties for short-term rentals would cause owners to suffer a substantial financial loss.

 What Can Happens If I Continue To Use My Property For Short-Term Rentals?

 If you are caught the County can issue violation notices.
 The County has hired personnel to enforce its ordinances.
 The fines may exceed $600 per violation.

 Why is this an Issue?

-The County has chosen to ignore the existence of the Growth Management case and has taken the position the position that short-term rentals have been illegal in Walworth County since 1974.
+The County has chosen to ignore the existence of the Growth Management case and has taken the position that short-term rentals have been illegal in Walworth County since 1974.
 Walworth County has taken the position that NO other property owners may rent their properties on a short-term basis.
 Murdock Law strongly disagrees with Walworth County’s position as the County’s position is unprecedented in its brazen attempt to deprive property owners of their constitutional property rights.